pywbem/pywbem/docs/client.rst

     logging.disable()   # disables recording to the log

-Activated loggers can computing-wise expensive so it is best not to activate either logger unless they are to be used for that specific WBEMConnection.
+Activated loggers can be computing-wise expensive so it is best not to activate either logger unless they are to be used for that specific WBEMConnection.

+The :meth:`~pywbemRecorder.BaseOperationRecorder.enable` and
-The Recorder enable() and disable() methods simply set flags to bypass creating the final recorder output so activating and disabling is still more compute-wise expensive than not activating a recorder at all.
+:meth:`~pywbemRecorder.BaseOperationRecorder.disable` methods simply set flags to bypass creating the final recorder output so activating and disabling is still more compute-wise expensive than not activating a recorder at all.

-The :class:`~pywbem.LogOperationRecorder' is a more complete mechanism than the :attr:`~pywbem.WBEMConnection.debug` in that it records information on operations and http interactions with a WBEM server to a python log file.
+The :class:`~pywbem.LogOperationRecorder` is a more complete mechanism than the :attr:`~pywbem.WBEMConnection.debug` in that it records information on operations and HTTP interactions with a WBEM server to a log destination defined through :class:`~pywbem.PywbemLoggers` using the python logging facility.
 This information includes the following:

 a.
-If operations logging is set (the log component == 'ops':
+If operations logging is set (the log component == 'ops'):
     1. Records the method input parameters
-    2. Records either all or a fixed length of the respons values with an optional maximum length attribute because this log entry can become enormous if it records complete responses.
+    2. Records either all or a fixed length of the response values with an optional maximum length attribute because this log entry can become enormous if it records complete responses.
     3. Records all exceptions

 b.
-If http logging is set (the log component == 'http':
+If http logging is set (the log component == 'http'):
     1. Records the HTTP attributes and data of the request
     2. Records the HTTP attributes and data of the response with an optional max length
-c.
-If either 'http' or 'ops' log set it records the WBEMConnection attributes
-    and an id so that ops and http logs can be linked back to the WBEM connection.

 d.
 If the log component = 'all' both operations and http are logged.

-Logs may be recorded to 'stderr' or a 'file'.
+In addition to the method and HTTP information, the parameters of each WBEM connection are also logged including an id so that method logs can be linked back to the WBEM connection.

+The :class:`~pywbem.PywbemLoggers` allows defining loggers to output the logs to either stderr or a file based on the :meth:`~pywbem.PywbemLoggers.create_logger` log_dest parameter.

 .. _`CIM objects`: